 Because it is so common, the infection and inflammation from untreated gum disease is one of the most studied connections between poor oral and overall health risks.
 We develop a detailed treatment plan to treat the source of the infection and a customized maintenance program to help you maintain health moving forward.

 More than just a layer of atmosphere, we use ozone for a variety of treatments and procedures.

-- Ozone can be used to destroy bacteria that cause tooth decay.
+- Kill bacteria that cause tooth decay

-- Ozone can eliminate microorganisms in extraction sockets.
+- Eliminate microorganisms in extraction sockets

 In addition to destroying vulnerable bacteria, ozone can be used to better sterilize a tooth for a root canal, resolve infections at a surgical site and even assist in pain relief & healing for TMJ/TMD treatment.